Craig Ellwood’s Iconic Smith House is looking for a new owner – preferably someone who won’t tear it down.

 Today, as you walk through this steel-framed dwelling, it’s clear the designer knew exactly what he was doing.

 When describing the home, Ellwood explains the house as, “A ‘T’ shaped plan was chosen in order to provide view benefits in consideration of the area.
-The vertical of the ‘T’ containing the living and dining area had a dual purpose in that it provided the most dramatic vantage point for viewing the coastal city lights and ocean to the south as well as establishing the framework for the future master bedroom suite directly below.”
+The vertical of the ‘T’ containing the living and dining area had a dual purpose.
+It provided the most dramatic vantage point for viewing the coastal city lights and ocean to the south and establishing the framework for the future bedroom suite directly below.”

-During the day, the open floor plan with walls of glass provides the continuous view of the Santa Monica Bay and Palos Verdes.
-And at night, the house appears to effortlessly float over the canyon.
+During the day, the open floor plan with walls of glass provides a continuous view of Santa Monica Bay and Palos Verdes.
+And at night, the house appears to float over the canyon effortlessly.

 Listing courtesy of Mary Young – Teles Properties